-The Charlotte 49ers compete in 16 varsity sports on the NCAA Division I level and are a member of Conference USA.
-The 17th varsity sport, football, is set to kick off August 31, 2013.
+The Charlotte 49ers compete in 17 varsity sports on the NCAA Division I level and are a member of Conference USA.
 Committed to the pursuit of excellence, 49ers athletes succeed on and off the courts and fields.
 Student-athletes have eclipsed the 3.0 collective GPA mark for five straight seasons and logged 24 Academic All-Americans since 2003, while also completing over 2,500 hours of community service annually to give back to the greater Charlotte region.
 In the past five seasons, Charlotte has numerous NCAA Championships appearances with top three finishes nationally coming in two sports with a runner-up finish in men's soccer (2011) and third place finish in golf (2007).
 Over that same timeframe, the 49ers have earned 29 Atlantic 10 Conference titles with Women's Track and Field earning 11 of 13 possible titles and golf claiming 6 of 7.
 Women's basketball continued a decade long streak of excellence in 2011-12, earning their 10th consecutive post-season tournament berth.

 Ultimately, the true foundation of a university is the great minds and enthusiasm of its students and faculty.
 UNC Charlotte is proud to have 1,019 passionate and committed faculty members (of the full-time instructional faculty, nearly 85% hold the highest degrees attainable in their fields).
 Our more than 100,000 living alumni -- with an addition of 4,000 to 4,500 new alumni annually -- are a testament to the strength of the students in our university community.